rfuentes89/MRI_recon_personal/README.md

 ```

 ### Step 1: Compute and save motion curves

+(Only necessary when motion correction is enabled).
 For each raw data to reconstruct you'll need to compute its motion curves.
 Follow these steps:

 0. Create a JSON configuration with the motion curve parameters
    * Create a copy from the [provided example](configs/example_motion_curves.json) (see comments on each parameter)
 1. Run the `calculate_motion_curves.m` script from the MATLAB editor